adoyle-h/one.nvim/README.md

 You can override the default colors and highlights.
 Read [./doc/colors.md](./doc/colors.md) for more details.

-### Color Gamut
+### Color Space

-The colors are desiged based on [Display P3](https://www.color.org/chardata/rgb/DisplayP3.xalter) color gamut.
+The colors are desiged based on [Display P3](https://www.color.org/chardata/rgb/DisplayP3.xalter) color space.
 It works for MacOS and iTerm2 users.

 If your nvim colors looks different from below picture.
-Your terminal is not under Display P3 color gamut.
+Your terminal is not under Display P3 color space.
 You may try [sRGB colors](lua/one/colors/srgb.lua).
-Read [Colors - Color Gamut](./doc/colors.md#color-gamut) for details.
+Read [Colors - Color Space](./doc/colors.md#color-space) for details.

 <img src="https://media.githubusercontent.com/media/adoyle-h/_imgs/master/github/one.nvim/colors.png" height="400px" />